erysdren/worldspawn/README.md

 - rowen d. for various models, textures and skyboxes
 - [urayami](https://urayami.online/) for the slappy hand sprite texture
 - [evie_src](https://eviesrc.neocities.org/) for the physgun view sprite
+- Xan "Lithish" Farley for the project logo

 ## license